The Hamish Canham Essay Prize

 The judging panel will include someone from the wider professional community, a representative of the Tavistock Child Psychotherapy discipline, and one course lead.

-Your entry must be submitted by midday on Friday 29 September 2017.
+The deadline was midday on Friday 29 September 2017.

 How to enter